ismisebrendan/GReX_Birr/Operation.md

 ## Injecting pulses

 If you do wish to inject fake pulses [this](https://grex-telescope.github.io/software/operation/) page has instructions on how to do so.

+## Plotting data
+If you wish to plot the data separately to the automatic you can use the files [here](https://github.com/ismisebrendan/GReX_Birr_setup/tree/main/Processing).